Microflow-IO/microflow-nano/docs/Nano_FAQ.md

-## Processing performance and resource overhead
+## Processing performance and resource consumption

 Under 99% of the working conditions, Nano can operate solely with the remaining computing power resources of the host; the following parameters are for reference only;

-- Nano parses 1Gbps network traffic in real-time and outputs TCP/UDP quadruples and KPIs, while only consuming 5% of a single vCPU and 110MB of memory;
+- Nano parses 1Gbps network traffic in real-time and outputs TCP/UDP quadruples and KPIs, while only consuming 5% of  vCPU and 110MB of memory;
-- Nano can parse 1000 concurrent HTTP sessions in real time, outputting HTTP/REQ/RSP/Header/Body, as well as KPIs, while only consuming 10% of a single vCPU and 110MB of memory;
+- Nano can parse 1000 concurrent HTTP sessions in real time, outputting HTTP/REQ/RSP/Header/Body, as well as KPIs, while only consuming 10% of vCPU and 110MB of memory;
-- In extreme cases, when CPU usage exceeds 30% of one vCPU, Nano will initiate a throttling algorithm to reduce CPU overhead and avoid affecting the operation of other programs;
+- In extreme cases, when CPU usage exceeds 20% of one vCPU, Nano will initiate a throttling algorithm to reduce CPU overhead and avoid affecting the operation of other programs;
 - Storage requirements?
 If the user does not store JSON or PCAP files locally on the host, there is no need to consider the storage overhead of the program itself.